-Yield farming is the fuel of DeFi, and these are some of the top platforms to do yield farming or liquidity mining:
+Yield farming is the fuel of the DeFi markets, and these are some of the top platforms to do yield farming or liquidity mining:

 Uniswap is a popular decentralized exchange and automated liquidity protocol.
-You can become a liquidity provider in a liquidity pool on Uniswap by depositing an equivalent value to both sides, that is at a 50% – 50% ratio for each underlying token in return for other tokens in the pool.
+You can become a liquidity provider in a liquidity pool on Uniswap by depositing an equivalent value to both sides, that is, a 50% – 50% ratio for each underlying token in return for other tokens in the pool.

-SushiSwap became popular first due to rewarding liquidity providers on Uniswap for staking their Uniswap LP tokens on the SushiSwap protocol with a lot of SUSHI tokens.
+SushiSwap became popular first due to providing reward tokens to liquidity providers on Uniswap for staking their Uniswap LP tokens on the SushiSwap protocol with a lot of reward tokens.

-Then, Chief Nomi (the founder) suddenly liquidated over 14 million USD of SUSHI tokens in the development funds.
+Then, Chef Nomi (the founder) suddenly liquidated over 14 million USD of SUSHI tokens in the development funds.
 A series of Tweets revealed that he felt entitled to the funds, which drew immense outrage from the crypto community.
 A few days later, Uniswap was drained of 1.14 billion of its 1.9 billion because of a Liquidity Migration ™ to SushiSwap.
-Later on, Chief Nomi stepped down though the damage had already been done.
+Later on, Chief Nomi stepped down.

 SushiSwap has bounced back from that and is now famous for its great yield farming opportunities.